What’s The Buzz Around Delta-8 THC?

 The 1995 study on children found that kids are less vulnerable to the anxiety that adults feel from high doses of THC.
 So, researchers were able to give them larger doses of delta-8 with no harmful consequences.
 In fact, the study participants, aged three to 13, did not show any signs of psychoactive effects after ingesting delta-8 THC.

 According to research and data on one of the patents of the cannabinoid, delta-8 THC has been shown to be 200 percent more effective as an antiemetic when compared to delta-9.
 In some cases, it has been found to be three to 10 times less potent than delta-9.

-According to the National Cancer Institute, delta-8-THC exhibits “lower psychotropic potency” than delta-9-THC, and could even bind to the brain’s CB receptors (which are responsible for how the brain receives cannabinoids) differently than does delta-9-THC.
+According to the National Cancer Institute, delta-8-THC exhibits “lower psychotropic potency” than delta-9-THC, and could even bind to the brain’s CB receptors (which are responsible for how the brain receives cannabinoids) via different mechanisms than does delta-9-THC.

 Most cannabinoids share at least one or two of the same potential therapeutic benefits, with their own distinct efficacies in treating specific ailments.
 Delta-9-THC and CBD both have pain-relieving properties, for example, but where THC alleviates neuropathic pain, CBD has greater efficacy for treating inflammatory pain.

 Delta-8 offers many of the same medicinal applications as delta-9, but with varying degrees of effectiveness, depending on the ailment in question.
 While research into the benefits of delta-8 is limited thus far, the cannabinoid has shown potential in treating cancer, nausea, anxiety, pain and neuroprotection.

 How Does Delta-8-THC Make You Feel?